martinsumner/kv_index_tictactree/docs/RIAK_3_AAE.md

 - An exchange is done by starting an `aae_exchange` process.
 The `aae_exchange` is a FSM and should be initiated by the calling service via sidejob.
 The `aae_exchange` process takes as input:

-    - A BlueList and a PinkList - lists of {SendFun, [IndexN]} tuples, where the SendFun isa function that can send a message to a given controller, and the list of IndexNs are the preflist/n_val pairs releative to this exchange at that destination.
-The SendFun thin this case should use the riak_core message passing to reach the riak_kv_vnode - and the riak_kv_vnode will be extended to detect AAE commands and forward them to the `aae_controller`.
+    - A BlueList and a PinkList - lists of {SendFun, [IndexN]} tuples, where the SendFun is a function that can send a message to a given controller, and the list of IndexNs are the preflist/n_val pairs relative to this exchange at that destination.
+The SendFun in this case should use the riak_core message passing to reach the riak_kv_vnode - and the riak_kv_vnode will be extended to detect AAE commands and forward them to the `aae_controller`.

     -  A RepairFun - that will be passed any deltas, and in the case of intra-cluster anti-entropy the RepairFun should just send a throttled stream of GET requests to invoke read_repair

-    - A ReplyFun - to send a response back tot he client (giving the state at which the FSM exited, and the number of KeyDeltas discovered.
+    - A ReplyFun - to send a response back to the client (giving the state at which the FSM exited, and the number of KeyDeltas discovered.

-- The exchange will request all the tree roots to be fetched from the Blue List and the Pink List - merging to give a Blue Root and a Pink root, and comparing those roots.
+- The exchange will request all the tree roots to be fetched from the Blue List and the Pink List - merging to give a Blue root and a Pink root, and comparing those roots.
 This will provide a list of branch IDs that may potentially have deltas.
 If the list is empty, the process will reply and exit.

 - The exchange will then pause, and then re-request all the tree roots.
 This will produce a new list of BranchID deltas from the comparison of the merged roots, and this will be intersected with the first list.
 If the list is empty, the process will reply and exit.

-- The exchange will then pause, and then request all the branches from the Blue and Pink lists.
+- The exchange will then pause, and then request all the branches that were in the intersected list of BranchIDs from the Blue and Pink lists.
 This will again be a repeated request, with the intersection of the SegmentIDs that differ being taken forward to the next stage, and the process will reply and exit if the list is empty.

 - The number of SegmentIDs that are taken forward for the clock comparison is bounded, and the code will attempt to chose the set of SegmentIDs that are closest together as the subset to be used.
 Those SegmentIDs will then be forwarded in a request to `fetch_clocks`.
-These requests will be passed by the `aae_controller` to the `aae_keystore`, and this will fold over the store (and this will be the vnode store if the `aae_keystore` is running in native mode), looking for all Keys and Version Vectors within those segments.
+These requests will be passed by the `aae_controller` to the `aae_keystore`, and this will fold over the store (and this will be the vnode store if the `aae_keystore` is running in native mode), looking for all Keys and Version Vectors within those segments and IndexNs.
 If the keystore is segment-ordered, this will be a series of range folds on the snapshot.
 If the keystore is key-ordered, then there will be a single fold across the whole store, but before a slot of keys is passed into the fold process it will be checked to see if it contains any key in the segment - and skipped if not.

 - When the Keys and Clocks are returned they are compared, and then deltas are passed to the RepairFun for read repair.